 kTEG,simul,i is the number of Rx TEGs UE can measure simultaneously which is reported via measureSameDL-PRS-ResourceWithDifferentRxTEGsSimul.

-Kp,PRS_agg,i is a scaling factor for effective positioning frequency layer i to be measured within the associated measurement gap pattern, which is defined as Kp,PRS_agg,i = Ntotal / Navailable for UE configured with concurrent measurement gap, and Kp,PRS_agg,i = 1 for UE not configured with concurrent measurement gap.
+Kp,PRS_agg,i is a scaling factor for effective PFL i to be measured within the associated measurement gap pattern, which is defined as Kp,PRS_agg,i = Ntotal / Navailable for UE configured with concurrent measurement gap, and Kp,PRS_agg,i = 1 for UE not configured with concurrent measurement gap.

-For a window W of duration max(TPRS_agg,i, MGRP_max), where MGRP_max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the effective positioning frequency layer, and starting at the beginning of any associated gap occasions covering the PRS occasion:
+For a window W of duration max(TPRS_agg,i, MGRP_max), where MGRP_max is the maximum MGRP across all configured per-UE MG and per-FR MG within the same FR as the effective PFL, and starting at the beginning of any associated gap occasions covering the PRS occasion:

 - Ntotal is the total number of associated gap occasions covering PRS occasions within the window, including both dropped and non-dropped instances of the associated measurement gap within the window, and